rse-sa/payfort-for-laravel/README.md

     [] # the response array
 );
 ```
-it will throw exception `\TamkeenTech\Payfort\Exceptions\PaymentFailed`, if the response is not valid.
+it will throw exception `\RSE\PayfortForLaravel\Exceptions\PaymentFailed`, if the response is not valid.

 if the transaction is done successfully you can get the transaction fort id by using this:
 ```php